 The SEA process also gives interested parties an opportunity to comment on the environmental impacts of the proposed plan and to be kept informed during the decision-making process.
-The SEA is also an iterative process that shall inform and influence the preparation of the Draft Local Area Plan for Ballinasloe.
+The SEA is also an iterative process that has informed the preparation of the Local Area Plan for Ballinasloe.